beemarsh/cpp_dsa/Bit Manipulation/README.md

 ```

 The left most bit is the Most Significant Bit (MSB) and the right most bit is the Least Significant Bit (LSB).

+The MSB is also a sign bit in signed data type.